 When this rumor first started making the rounds on Twitter, one user asked King about his tweet, saying, "Where was this written?"
 Another person responded with a tweet that contained a video.
 That clip was quickly on track to be viewed more than 1 million times from that one upload.
 (It was downloaded and uploaded again by other Twitter users.)

 The video came from the San Antonio-based local news station KENS 5.
 In the clip, KENS 5's Vanessa Croix interviewed Lt.
 Christopher Olivarez, a spokesperson for the Texas Department of Public Safety.
 It was aired live on the evening of May 24, hours after the shooting.

 The transcript of the relevant question and answer has been transcribed below:

 Vanessa Croix: We've heard that some law enforcement officers actually went into [the] school to get their kids out.
 Can you talk about that?

 Lt.
 Christopher Olivarez: Right, so what we do know Vanessa right now that there was some police officers [and] families trying to get their children out of the school because it was an active shooter situation right now.
 It's a terrible situation right now.
 And, of course, just as we mentioned the loss of life, it's just terrible, it's a terrible tragedy now that took place, but again we've got to keep acknowledging those brave men and women that actually were there on scene that met the suspect, and of course, we know that they were met with gunfire.
 Some of them were shot.
 But at the end of this, the suspect was shot and is now deceased.
 The threat is now neutralized.

-On the afternoon of May 26, we reached out to the Texas Department of Public Safety by email, submitting several questions in an attempt to find the facts behind the matter.
+We reached out to the Texas Department of Public Safety by email, submitting several questions in an attempt to find the facts behind the matter.